Menu

 • Picture / Headshot

-• Either a video, a podcast or a written answer up to 500 words to this question:
+• Video or a podcast or a written answer of up to 500 words to this question:

-• What do I think is great about an international adventure with Scouting?
+• What do you think is great about an international adventure with Scouting?
 Explain what is exciting, scary, and what you want to get out of it.

 Top tips for your answer: